Chapter 12: Conditional and Subjunctive Mood

 Section 12.1: Conditional Mood (Using -us)

 The conditional mood in Esperanto is used to express actions or events that are dependent on a certain condition or circumstance.
 It is often equivalent to the English "would" or "could."
-To form the conditional mood, you add the suffix "-us" to the verb's infinitive form.
+To form the conditional mood, you add the suffix "-us" to the verb root (not the infinitive form).

 Here’s how you conjugate verbs in the conditional mood: